flyfj/tinyimage/readme.md

 ## Contributing

-If you have questions, comments, bug reports or adding new data sources, please create an issue or send an [email](mailto:jiefengdev@gmail.com).
+If you have questions, comments, bug reports or adding new data sources, please create an issue.

 ## License